Press releases

 In addition to serving as focal points of local tourism for coastal communities, dolphins benefit their marine ecosystems by preying on fish, squid, shrimps, jellyfish, and octopuses.
 They help keep the populations of these animals in check, which in turn helps the plant life, smaller fish, crustaceans, and zooplankton preyed on by those animals to thrive.
 Sitting at the top of the food chain, the feeding behaviour of dolphins is crucial for the health of the environment.

 Sadly, though, dolphins and other marine mammals are some of the animals suffering most from the impacts of climate change.
 A 2023 study published by NOAA found that 70% of US marine mammals were vulnerable to the threat of warming waters, which can impact their food sources and habitats.
-From sea level rise to ocean acidification, read on to learn about the ways in which dolphins are affected by climate change.
+As of 2025, many dolphin species are classed as endangered by the IUCN.
+That’s why, here at IFAW, we’re working hard to protect dolphins and their habitats.

 The planet’s warming has caused significant melting of Arctic ice, which contributes to rising sea levels.
-River dolphins are impacted by sea level rise because it causes salty water to move into freshwater habitats through the mouths of rivers.
+River dolphins—like the Indus River dolphin—are impacted by sea level rise because it causes salty water to move into freshwater habitats through the mouths of rivers.

 Since dolphins live in the water, they can’t sweat or pant like other mammals when they’re too hot.
-Instead, they have to send warmer blood to the periphery of their bodies—like their bellies, which is why they sometimes appear pink—and allow it to get cooled by the ocean.
-However, when ocean temperatures start to warm to the level of dolphins’ body temperatures (about 98°F or 37°C), dolphins can no longer cool themselves down.
+Instead, they have to send warmer blood to the periphery of their bodies—like their bellies, which is why they sometimes appear pink—and allow it to be cooled by the ocean.
+However, when ocean temperatures start to warm to the level of dolphins’ body temperatures, dolphins can no longer cool themselves down.

-Rising temperatures also have an effect on the level of dissolved oxygen in the ocean.
-There is an inverse relationship between temperature and dissolved oxygen—as temperatures increase in the ocean, dissolved oxygen levels decrease.
-While dolphins themselves do not take in dissolved oxygen—they breathe oxygen from the air when they swim to the ocean’s surface—dolphins’ prey are negatively impacted by these changes, as fish take in dissolved oxygen through their gills.
+Dolphins themselves do not take in dissolved oxygen—they breathe oxygen from the air when they swim to the ocean’s surface.
+However, dolphin prey is negatively impacted by these changes, as fish take in dissolved oxygen through their gills.

 Ocean noise pollution is already a major issue impacting dolphins, as boats send vibrations through the water that impede the communication channels of marine mammals.
 If this issue is not mitigated by changing vessel speed regulations, ocean noise will only be further exacerbated by changes in the ocean’s chemistry.